How to Win and Fund Government Contracts: A Complete Guide

 Also, asset-based loans, SBA loans, and bank financing are available for government contract financing but only for larger companies and not start-up government contractors and their mobilization financing needs.
 Progress billing will cut you out from most traditional types of federal government contractor lending.
 We can help both progress billing and your cash flow needs with government invoice financing and government factoring.

 How to Bid on Government Contracts

 Begin by writing a capability statement.
 This document includes a thumbnail sketch of your business and a brief statement about your past performance.
-Your goal in this document is to give the contract agent an idea of your company’s scope and ability to execute a contract and alleviate any concerns.
+Your goal is to show the contract agent your company’s capabilities and ability to execute a contract, addressing any concerns.